Monday, June 24, 2013

 Facts

-Jean's early death at the age of 30 means she is the first person to die after taking a part in Doctor Who.
-Jean's episode The Waking Ally was recorded on Friday, October 16th, 1964 - a month later, she was dead, and only a few weeks after her 30th birthday.
-The Waking Ally was broadcast posthumously on December 19th (with special thanks to Tom Lingwood).
+Jean's early death at the age of 30 means she is the first Doctor Who actor to die.
+Jean's episode The Waking Ally was recorded on Friday, October 16th, 1964 - a month later, she was dead, only a few weeks after her 30th birthday.
+The Waking Ally was broadcast posthumously on December 19th.
 Her final appearance in the Story Parade production of The Unbearable Bassington was broadcast in April 1965, so must have been pre-recorded months in advance (this seems unlikely for the time, but there you are...).

 Career highlights